 We see a lot of coughing dogs in the veterinary clinic.
-It is a common clinical sign of an underlying problem and a very good reason for pet owners to seek medical attention for their pet (cats too).
+It is a common clinical sign of an underlying problem and a very good reason for pet owners to seek medical attention for their pets (cats too).
 It’s not easy to pinpoint the reason your pet is coughing, but in dogs, common causes are viruses, bacterial infections, a group of respiratory diseases known as “kennel cough”, different strains of influenza, and pneumonia.
 Those are only some of the respiratory causes of a cough.
-Coughing can be caused by non-infectious diseases as well; heart disease, cancerous conditions, lung tumors, parasites and upper airway dysfunction.
+Coughing can be caused by non-infectious diseases as well; heart disease, cancerous conditions, lung tumors, parasites, and upper airway dysfunction.

-It’s important to provide your veterinarian with the most information you can about your pet’s cough, like what time of day you hear the cough occurring, how long you have noticed it, whether or not your pet has had exposure to other animals at the dog park, the groomer, at day care, or even in your neighborhood.
+It’s important to provide your veterinarian with the most information you can about your pet’s cough, like what time of day you hear the cough occurring, how long you have noticed it, whether or not your pet has had exposure to other animals at the dog park, the groomer, at daycare, or even in your neighborhood.
 Where is your dog when he or she is coughing?
 Do you see nasal discharge?

 Is the cough dry?
 Wet?
 Intermittent?
 Is it related to eating or activity?

 Your dog’s breed may be predisposed to certain types of airway diseases and abnormalities.
-For instance, Pomeranians are likely to suffer at some point in their lifetime with a condition called Collapsing Trachea, while flat-faced brachycephalic breeds that have smaller airways succumb more quickly to infections.
+For instance, Pomeranians are likely to suffer at some point in their lifetime from a condition called Collapsing Trachea, while flat-faced brachycephalic breeds that have smaller airways succumb more quickly to infections.
 The age of your pet plays a role in why he may be coughing also.
 Dobermans and Boxers suffer from Cardiomyopathy conditions and should have their hearts checked at every veterinary visit to identify problems early.

-Early diagnosis and treatment is key to a successful treatment plan and outcome for your pet, so bring them to the veterinarian before the condition becomes severe.
+Early diagnosis and treatment are key to a successful treatment plan and outcome for your pet, so bring them to the veterinarian before the condition becomes severe.
 Some strains of Influenza virus can turn into pneumonia within a few days.

-What we are looking for and attempting to diagnose are the most common conditions associated with a cough, which include Viral and Bacterial infections, Fungal infections, Influenza, Pneumonia, Canine Chronic Bronchitis (CCB), Congestive Heart Failure (CHF), Interstitial Lung Diseases, Lung Tumors, Parasitic pneumonias from lungworms, Protozoal infections, Pleural effusions (fluid around the lungs), Tracheal Collapse and other upper airway abnormalities.
+What we are looking for and attempting to diagnose are the most common conditions associated with a cough, which include Viral and Bacterial infections, Fungal infections, Influenza, Pneumonia, Canine Chronic Bronchitis (CCB), Congestive Heart Failure (CHF), Interstitial Lung Diseases, Lung Tumors, Parasitic pneumonia from lungworms, Protozoal infections, Pleural effusions (fluid around the lungs), Tracheal Collapse and other upper airway abnormalities.